Philippine Basketball Association draft

-The Philippine Basketball Association draft is an annual event dating back to 1985 in which the twelve teams from the Philippine Basketball Association (PBA) can draft players who are eligible and wish to join the league.
+The Philippine Basketball Association draft is an annual Philippine Basketball Association (PBA) event dating back to 1985 in which the league's teams can draft eligible prospects seeking to join the league.
+Each team has one draft pick per round to select players and the draft lasts for as many rounds as needed until all teams have passed their selection.

 The draft usually takes place between October and December, during the league's off-season.
-No player may sign with the PBA until he has been eligible for at least one draft.
+During the early to mid-2020s, due to the COVID-19 pandemic affecting the league's schedule, the draft is scheduled towards the earlier or middle part of the year.
+No player may sign with any PBA team until he has been eligible for at least one draft.

 Eligibility

 All players have to be natural-born Filipinos.
 Persons who chose Philippine citizenship by the age of maturity are considered as natural-born citizens.

 The following are the eligibility requirements for local players: